 Richard uses an extremely sharp knife to trim around the edge of each rug, at the same time being mindful to keeping the natural shape of the skin, as well as removing any slight blemishes or damage.

 Once we are happy the rugs are looking as good as possible, they receive the literal Glencroft stamp of approval.
-They are also labelled “Totally British” so consumers can be sure that every part of our sheepskin is British, from sheep, to tanning, to finishing.
+They are also labelled “Made in Britain” so consumers can be sure that every part of our sheepskin is British, from sheep, to tanning, to finishing.